Death Tarot Card Meanings (Upright & Reversed) | Major Arcana XIII

 Below are some of my interpretations based on different types of questions:

-In a tarot reading, this can mean you are being too resistant to change.
+In a tarot reading, pulling the death card in the upside down position can mean you are being too resistant to change.
 This card reminds you to let go of things you no longer need to hold on to.
 The main message is embracing change.
 It can also turn up to indicate a period of deep and intense personal transformation.

-What does the reverse Death card mean in a love reading?
+What does the reverse Death card mean during love tarot readings?

-In a love reading, this can mean you are holding onto a relationship that has already run its course and you need to let go.
+In a love tarot spread, the reversal meaning of the death card indicates that you are holding onto a relationship that has already run its course and you need to let go.
 It can also indicate a past love coming back into your life and rekindling a new romance.

-What does the reverse Death card mean in a health reading?
+What does the upside-down death card mean in health tarot readings?

-In a health reading, this card can indicate that you are burying your head in the sand in matters of health.
+In a health tarot spread reading, the inverted death card can indicate that you are burying your head in the sand in matters of health.
 Are you being too resistant to change?
 Are you letting fear of the unknown prevent you from getting checkups or treatments?

 The death card can also indicate exhaustion, so if you have overdone things, the card’s advice is that now the time to listen to your body and let it get some rest.